Things You Should NEVER Use (Or Do) To Clean Your Sex Toys

 If a toy is motorized or not waterproof, wipe it with a damp soapy cloth and remove any soap residue with a rinsed, wrung-out cloth.

-Nonporous toys like stainless steel and silicone can be boiled for 5-10 minutes as long as there are no motorized parts.
+Nonporous toys like stainless steel and silicone can be boiled for 5-10 minutes as long as there are no motorized parts — so keep your finger vibes, clit sucking toys, wands, bullets, and all other vibrators OUT of the pot!

 Additionally, silicone, stainless steel, and Pyrex toys are top-rack dishwasher-safe — again, in the absence of motorized parts.